Piecelet/neodb-app/NeoDB/References/Cursor/Views/LibraryView.md

 3. `ItemCategoryBarView`
    - Horizontal scrollable category filter
-   - Uses `ItemCategory.shelfAvailable` for category options
+   - Uses `ItemCategory.shelfAvailable` for options
    - Features:
      - "All" button stays fixed on the left
      - Buttons collapse when "All" is selected
      - Smooth animations for state changes
      - Auto-scrolling to selected category
-   - Design:
-     - Height: 40pt
-     - Corner radius: 14pt
-     - Custom colors for each category
-     - Consistent icon sizes (20x20)
-     - Padding: 14pt (selected), 16pt (All), 20pt (others)

 4. `ShelfItemView`
    - Individual item display
+   - Uses shared components:
-   - Shows cover image, title, rating, and tags
+     - `ItemCoverView` for cover images
+     - `ItemRatingView` for ratings
+     - `ItemDescriptionView` for brief info
-   - Uses KFImage for image loading
+     - `ItemMarkView` for user marks
+   - Consistent styling and layout

 ## Implementation Details